georgehagstrom/Fall2024TIDYVERSE/README.md

 Extended Rupendra's excellent Weather Alert System API example by adding a 7 day hourly forecast.
 It allows one to look around the corner (of an alert) and find the calm after the storm.
 There are a few visualizations to help break it down.

 18. Taha Malik, NASA Patent API <https://api.nasa.gov/techtransfer/patent/> Extended **Alex Patcek**'a code example

+19. Marc Fridson, NYT API [<https://api.nytimes.com/svc/search/v2/articlesearch.json>] Extended **Hugo Vega's** code example